Let us help YOU get to the inbox like we've helped these others!

-Now, imagine a world without spam filters in which the email that you send trying to distinguish itself in that flood of email – trying to stand out in the middle of all that spam.
+Now, imagine a world without spam filters in which the email that you send is trying to distinguish itself in that flood of email, trying to stand out in the middle of all that spam.
 How would you do it?

 You couldn’t.
 Because by the best estimates, 80% to 90% of all email is spam.
-ISPs receive a Saganesque – as in billions and billions – amount of spam each and every day.
+ISPs receive a Saganesque (as in billions and billions) amount of spam each and every day.

-In a world without spam filters, your email would never get read, because nobody would be able to find it – nobody would ever see it.
+In a world without spam filters, your email would never get read, because nobody would be able to find it, nobody would ever see it.

 So, instead of looking at spam filters as the enemy of legitimate email, look at them as your friend.
 Learn how to work with them, not against them.
-Learn how to make sure that your email doesn’t look spammy, so that it doesn’t get accidentally blocked – after all, if the spam filters weren’t blocking so much email, your own legitimate email would be adrift in a sea of spam, and probably never opened at all.
+Learn how to make sure that your email doesn’t look spammy, so that it doesn’t accidentally get tagged as spam.
+After all, if the spam filters weren’t blocking so much email, your own legitimate email would be adrift in a sea of spam, and probably never opened at all.
 For tips on how to avoid spam filters for legitimate, requested email see our article How to Avoid Spam Filters: Do People Mistake Your Email for Spam?